 Whether for health reasons, convenience or taste, consumers across the world are eating more and more yoghurt.
 Traditional large consumers such as France and Turkey are still going strong, but in developing countries consumption is now also rising fast.

 Added ingredients like fruit pieces are also fragile, and need to be handled gently in order to maintain their shape and texture.
-Particles and fruit fibres can also become trapped in the cracks and crevices of the equipment, causing hygiene problems.

 Gentle and hygienic mixing

 To meet these challenges, Tetra Pak offers the A-line static mixer, which – unlike many generic models – is optimized for the food industry.
-“Overall, this mixer is very gentle on the ingredients it processes, promoting quality, enhancing food safety and reducing waste,” says Fredrik Innings, Key Technology Manager at Tetra Pak and Processor of Food Engineering at Lund University.
+“Overall, this mixer is very gentle on the ingredients it processes, promoting quality, enhancing food safety and reducing waste,” says Fredrik Innings, Key Technology Manager at Tetra Pak and Professor of Food Engineering at Lund University.

 The mixer blades do not move.
 Instead, the liquid is mixed as it flows over them.
 The key advantage is that the blades are evenly curved and have a shallow angle, ensuring that the product is mixed gently.
 Innings says: “The blades are also thicker than in other mixers, making them easier to clean.
 And their smooth design helps prevent fibres and particles getting stuck.”